apple-fritter/doppelganger/README.md

 - Creates a positive and respectful experience for everyone involved.

 #### Respect the rights and dignity of other users and their preferences
-> It's essential to consider the rights and dignity of other users.
+It's essential to consider the rights and dignity of other users, which are foundational concepts of the Internet Relay Chat ecosystem.
 - Maintain a polite and courteous demeanor in all interactions.
   - Avoid engaging in inappropriate or offensive behavior:
-    - derogatory language
+    - derogatory or inflammatory language or dialogue
+    - obscene, triggering, or revolting content
     - harassment
     - personal attacks.
 - Obtain user consent before interacting with them or sending responses.